DanieTam/scalp-cooling-helmet-cfd-printing/README.md

 ## License

-The code is released under the MIT License unless otherwise stated.
+The code is released under the License unless otherwise stated.
 The data and figures are released under CC BY 4.0.